 College selection is as personal as naming your child.
 Would you tell someone, “Wow, I would never choose that name!
-That name is not in the top 20 of baby names!”
+That name is not in the top 20 list of baby names!”
 Nope.
 Likewise, don’t impose your own school preferences on others.
 Kids are different and there is a place for everyone.
 Also, you will find out quickly which parents want to talk about colleges (I have a few on speed dial!) and which ones don’t.
 Respect that.
-I inadvertently caused a friend to cry because I mentioned my daughter had received an acceptance from a college her son hadn't yet heard from.
-I felt terrible.
-Fortunately, a week later she called with the good news her son had been accepted.

 6. Stop asking your kids if they have checked their college “portals.”

-Most schools send applicants email alerting them to when they will send out decisions.
+Most schools send applicants email messages alerting them to when they will send out decisions.
 At that point, applicants have to sign into the school’s online portal, where they will see their admission result.
-This was new to us the first time our daughter checked and learned her fate from a school.
-She is still waiting to hear from five schools.
-And we must fight the urge — Every.
+This was new to us when our older child went through the process.
+With our second, we know we have to wait.
+But we still must fight the urge — Every.
 Single.
-Day. — to ask her if she’s checked.
+Day. — to ask him whether he’s checked.

 7. Don’t go on college message boards.

 Colleges have online message boards where students can post their acceptance status, and they usually include their statistics (test scores, GPA, activities, etc.) This can be extremely (and unnecessarily) disheartening.
-When our daughter was deferred by one school, we looked at the message board and found the caliber of students in many cases had better statistics than she does.
-She is still waiting to hear from that school, and our fingers and toes are crossed for her, but seeing that message board made us feel less optimistic.
+Avoid them.

 8. Finally, celebrate every letter of admission.